-The penalty of cutting off a foot (fei 剕 or yue 刖) was one of the five capital punishments (wuxing 五刑) in ancient China.
-The practive is proved in oracle bone inscriptions.
+The penalty of cutting off a foot (fei 剕, yue 刖 or zhuo jing 斮脛) was one of the five capital punishments (wuxing 五刑) in ancient China.
+The practice is proved in oracle bone inscriptions.
 The character depicts a person holding a saw to cut off another one's limbs.
-The use of knife and saw (daoju 刀鋸) is mentioned in the history book Guoyu 國語, the knife was used for cutting off the nose (yi 劓), and the saw to cut uff hands or feet.
-The word "saw" could also be used in the sense of "cutting off a limb".
+The use of knife and saw (dao ju 刀鋸) is mentioned in the history book Guoyu 國語.
+The knife was used for cutting off the nose (yi 劓), and the saw to cut off hands or feet.
+The word ju 鋸 could also be used as a verb in the sense of "cutting off a limb".
 Some authors hold that this punishment was identical to taking out the patella (bin 臏, or 髌, also called diao 𠚥).
 Probably it was a replacement of an earlier punishment of cutting off the ear (er 刵).

-The punishment of cutting off a foot is often mentioned in Zhou period 周 (11th cent.-221 BCE) texts.
-In the feudal state of Qi 齊, for instance, it was executed so often that a proverb became popular, saying that "sandals were cheap, and boots for the crippled expensive" (lü jian yong gui 屨賤踊貴).
-To historical persons from the state of Lu 魯, Wang Tai 王駘 and Shu Shan 叔山, were cripples as a result of punishment (wu zhe 兀者), likewise Qiang Chu 强鉏 from Zheng 鄭, and a certain Master He 和氏 from Chu 楚, who had lost both feet.
+The punishment of cutting off a foot is often mentioned in Zhou-period 周 (11th cent.-221 BCE) texts.
+In the regional state of Qi 齊, for instance, it was carried out so regularly that a proverb became popular, saying that "sandals were cheap, and boots for the crippled expensive" (lü jian yong gui 屨賤踊貴).
+Two historical persons from the state of Lu 魯, Wang Tai 王駘 and Shu Shan 叔山, were cripples as a result of punishment (wu zhe 兀者), likewise Qiang Chu 强鉏 from Zheng 鄭, and a certain Master He 和氏 from Chu 楚, who had lost both feet.
 The punishment was also known in Wei 衛.
 The penal law of the state of Qin 秦 used the terms duan zu 斷足 or zhan zhi 斬趾.